crazy-max/ghaction-github-status/README.md

 ### Trigger error if GitHub services are down

-In the example below we will set some status thresholds so that the job can fail if these thresholds are exceeded.
+In the example below, we will set some status thresholds so that the job can fail if these thresholds are exceeded.

-This can be useful if you have an action that publishes to GitHub Pages but the service is down.
+This can be useful if you have an action that publishes to GitHub Pages, but the service is down.

 ![GitHub Status - Failed](.github/ghaction-github-status.png)